A StarkNet odyssey: Overview and developer tools

 Using and developing projects for StarkNet requires you to know its own series of tools.
 Here are some of them:

-ArgentX is an open-source browser wallet that has been created from scratch for StarkNet.
-ArgentX accounts are very different from MetaMask accounts in Ethereum.
-In StarkNet, accounts are smart contracts deployed in the network, and when deployed with ArgentX, they implement the IAccount interface.
+Accounts in StarkNet are pretty different from other chains like Ethereum.
+In StarkNet, each account is a smart contract deployed in the network that implements the IAccount interface.
 Actually, if you search your account in Voyager, you’ll see that it’s a proxy contract that implements the code of the account base contract.

 This allows StarkNet accounts to have a lot of features like addresses not being derived from a public key, support for multicalls (multiple transactions in a single call), or even multiple signers out of the box.
 As accounts are smart contracts, that means that when you create one, it takes a little bit to actually be deployed.

-From a user’s perspective, ArgentX is a Chrome extension and behaves similar to MetaMask.
+From a user’s perspective, both are Chrome extensions and behave similarly to Metamask.
 When you submit a transaction from a DApp, you’ll see a pop-up to sign the transaction.

-StarkNet nodes use the Pathfinder client and they are similar to the nodes running Go Ethereum, although the exposed API at the time of this blog post only has methods to read from the blockchain as posting transactions is done via sequencers.
+StarkNet nodes use the Pathfinder or the Juno client and they are similar to the nodes running Go Ethereum, although the exposed API at the time of this blog post only has methods to read from the blockchain as posting transactions is done via sequencers.

 There is a GitHub issue in the Pathfinder client repository that aims to allow transactions to be submitted to a node and then forward them to a sequencer, but it’s a work in progress.